-- Once registration is complete, access the Application and Docket Portal by entering your user name and password. - Search for the 9-digit docket number provided by the operator in their cover letter using the "Find Hearing Application by Docket Number" option at the bottom left of the page.
+- Once registration is complete, access the Application and Docket Portal by entering your user name and password. - 5.
+At the bottom left of the page, find the panel labeled "Find Hearing Application by Docket Number" and enter the 9-digit docket number provided by the operator in their cover letter in the field named "Docket Number":

-Find Hearing Application by Docket Number
+Find Hea ring Application by Docket Number

 SEARCH RESULTS

-Docket Number
+Docket !
+Number

-210012345
+2100 12345

-- 6. The general status of the docket is listed in the first column on the left, titled "Docket Status." - Double click the docket search result to load the docket's main page, which will show additional information, including the application type, status, assigned Hearing Officer, and applicant information.
+- The general status of the docket is listed in the first column on the left, titled "Docket Status." - Double click the docket search result to load the docket's main page, which will show additional information, including the application type, status, assigned Hearing Officer, and applicant information.